top of page

 dr.sara.hoffenberg@atlantachildrenscenter.com

-Dr. Hoffenberg is a child psychologist with extensive experience and expertise in child development, developmental delays, and in disorders of childhood, including behavioral difficulties, anxiety, and learning concerns.
+Dr. Hoffenberg is a board certified clinical child/adolescent psychologist with extensive experience and expertise in child development, developmental delays, and in disorders of childhood, including behavioral difficulties, anxiety, and learning concerns.
 She also has particular expertise in the assessment of infants, toddlers, and preschoolers as well as assessment of ADHD and learning disorders.
 Prior to co-founding the Atlanta Children's Center, Dr. Hoffenberg spent 11 years at Children's Healthcare of Atlanta (CHOA) and the Marcus Autism Center.
 She was also an Assistant Professor at the Emory University School of Medicine.
 During her time there, she provided diagnostic assessments to over 2000 children, provided parent consultation, and provided behavioral therapy.
 Dr. Hoffenberg also directed the training program in diagnostics and trained many future psychologists as well as medical residents in the assessment of children.
 Currently, Dr. Hoffenberg is a board member of the 1998 Society at CHOA and maintains her credentialing at the hospital.
 She also serves in the role of special needs consultant for Camp Ramah in Wisconsin.

 Dr. Hoffenberg is certified through the American Board of Professional Psychology in Clinical Child and Adolescent Psychology.
 She received degrees from the University of Wisconsin in Psychology and Studio Art.
 She earned her doctorate in clinical psychology from the Georgia School of Professional Psychology at Argosy University.
 Dr. Hoffenberg completed her postdoctoral fellowship at Emory University School of Medicine and Children's Healthcare of Atlanta and her pre-doctoral internship at Miami Children’s Hospital.